BalazsLevardi/basketballsim/README.md

 # Basketball Simulation #

-A simple simulation of basketball shot trajectories, exploring the optimal angle for release for an NBA shooter.
+A simple simulation of basketball shot trajectories, exploring the optimal angle of release for an NBA shooter.

 The included scripts are: